codetarun/MoviePick/README.md

 python app.py

-📥 Download similarity.pkl :
+  Download similarity.pkl :

 This file is large, so it's not included in the repo.
 It will automatically be downloaded from Google Drive using gdown when the app runs.
+In case if not automatically downloaded click on this link : https://drive.google.com/file/d/1YaYlElVpire2PcnHeHcosCKOcIJmIs7b/view?usp=sharing

-🧠 Technologies Used :
+  Technologies Used :

 Python
 Pandas